rakeshbadgujar/Steganography-/README.md

 # Steganography-
-It is a desktop application in which user can hide data with the help of BPCS steganography Technic.
+It is a desktop application in which user can hide data with the help of BPCS steganography technique.